We have pulled together some fun puzzles for you including colouring in pages, find-a-words, crossword puzzles and word unscamble. Have fun!

 What happens to our waste after we put it in the bin?
 Why is it so important to separate waste, and which waste items are we better off avoiding in the first place?
 During this workshop, students learn the answers to these questions with fun activities to identify how they can reduce waste and recycle more.

-If you are an education facility and would like more information about this project or to register your interest for next year, please contact Council on 6581 8111 or email email@example.com
+If you are an education facility and would like more information about this project or to register your interest, please contact Council on 6581 8111 or email email@example.com